mvolkmann/blog/src/meteor.md

   const sum = await call('sum', 2, 3);
   console.log('App.svelte addTask: sum =', sum);
 } catch (e) {
-  // Handle the error.
+  alert(e);
 }
 ```

-A Meteor Method can return a `Promise`.
+A Method can return a `Promise`.
-It will wait for the `Promise` to resolve or reject
+Meteor will wait for the `Promise` to resolve or reject
-before returning a result or error to the client.
+before returning a result or an error to the client.

 ### Viewing WebSocket Messages

 Chrome DevTools can be used to view the WebSocket messages
 that are sent by Meteor.
 Like HTTP messages, they appear on the Network tab.
-But unlike HTTP messages where there is a separate entry for each
+But unlike HTTP messages where there is
-request/response pair,
+a separate entry for each request/response pair,
 there is only a single WebSocket entry per connection.
 Selecting a connection displays all the messages sent over that connection.